Humayun Kabir (Indian National Congress politician): Career

+Humayun Kabir (right) and Chittajit Mohan Dhar at Perfect Chemical Industries, Dum Dum, Calcutta.

 In 1932, he was invited by Sarvapalli Radhakrishnan to join as a lecturer at the newly established Andhra University.
 Later, he was a Joint Education Adviser, Education Secretary and then Chairman of the University Grants Commission in Delhi.
 He was the Minister of State for Civil Aviation, Education Minister of India twice, under the Prime Ministerships of Jawaharlal Nehru and Lal Bahadur Shastri.
 He was also Scientific Research and Cultural Affairs Minister.
 In 1965, Indira Gandhi offered him the Madras Governor's post, which he declined.
 From 1956 to 1962, he was a member of the Rajya Sabha and from 1962 to 1969 he was a member of the Lok Sabha, representing Basirhat constituency in West Bengal.

 Kabir was the editor of Maulana Abdul Kalam Azad's biography India Wins Freedom.
 Azad dictated his biography to him in Urdu, which Kabir translated into English.
 He was one of the co-drafter of the UNESCO 1950 statement titled The Race Question.

 On 9 April 1967, Kabir organised a meeting of Chief Ministers of non-Congress states and other important leaders in Delhi.
 Bharatiya Kranti Dal was formed in this meeting with Mahamaya Prasad Sinha as its first chairman.